KristjanESPERANTO/LoneWatcher/README.md

 ## To Do

 - Move "statuses" handling to GUI?
-- Mark active line until next and not with timeout.
 - Add Info button in GUI (with LICENSE, Author, Version and Repository URL)
 - Figure out how to manage scripts in python (like package.json or a make file) - ideally system independently
 - Settings GUI - separate or in GUI